nextflow-io/training/docs/basic_training/channels.md

 ### `fromFilePairs()`

-The `fromFilePairs` method creates a channel emitting the file pairs matching a glob pattern provided by the user.
+The `fromFilePairs` channel factory creates a channel emitting the file pairs matching a glob pattern provided by the user.
 The matching files are emitted as tuples, in which the first element is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).

 ```groovy linenums="1"
 Channel